AKG Polyurethane. Like No Other.

 If a polyurethane compound is selected, formulated or applied improperly, it very often performs poorly in its application.
 Cheap polyurethanes almost always contain fillers and extenders to reduce cost; this, along with highly questionable manufacturing processes, are leading causes of premature component failure.

-Even though certain AKG bushings or mounts may have the same relative hardness as those available elsewhere, the chemical structure of the elastomers are completely different, and can only be identified through spectrograph and chemical analysis.
+Even though certain AKG bushings or mounts for BMW may have the same relative hardness as those available elsewhere, the chemical structure of the elastomers are completely different, and can only be identified through spectrograph and chemical analysis.
 Luckily, the quality of our polyurethane is so much better than anything else available, you can actually see and feel the difference for yourself!

 Compounds So Good.
 They’re Proprietary.